Mastering Azure CLI: Complete Guide to VM Management

 Imagine this scenario: your team is facing a critical deadline, and a cloud-based virtual machine (VM) needs to be deployed and configured instantly.
 Clicking through the Azure portal is one option, but it’s time-consuming and prone to human error.
 Real professionals use the az CLI—not just because it’s faster, but because it offers precision, automation, and unparalleled control over your Azure resources.

-In this comprehensive guide, I’ll walk you through the essentials of managing Azure VMs using the az CLI.
+I’ll walk you through the essentials of managing Azure VMs using the az CLI.
 From deploying your first VM to troubleshooting common issues, you’ll learn actionable techniques to save time and avoid costly mistakes.
 Whether you’re a beginner or an advanced user, this guide will enhance your cloud management skills.

 Benefits of Using Azure CLI for VM Management